LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Advanced**: Uses the full property path as-is.
 - **Lock Names**: Prevents directly editing the Object name field in the table view.
 Does NOT apply when pasting content or importing files.
 - **Row Line Height**: The number of vertical lines each row will use in the table.
 Increase to allow more room for multiline content and larger asset previews.
 - **Show Asset Previews**: Display asset previews and thumbnails in the table layout.
-Increase `Row Line Height` to scale the preview size.
+Increase "Row Line Height" to scale the preview size.
 - **Asset Preview Scale Mode**:
   - **Stretch To Fill**: Scales the texture to completely fill the preview.
   - **Scale And Crop**: Scales the texture to fit the target preview while preserving the aspect ratio.
 Parts of the texture may be cropped.